Downtown Chili Cookoff

 - GRAND CHAMPION**

 ** Teams are automatically entered in and eligible for prizes in these categories except as stated below so keep reading!

 Wichita Wagonmasters’ Downtown Chili Cookoff “Official” Rules

-Have we mentioned that we don’t like rules any more than you do?
+We don't like rules any more than you do.
 It might be hard to believe that after you read these, but it’s true.
 Anyway, here are some more “official” rules: